 You can also create new atomic operations (write a Java class that defines an operation) and contribute them to the set of built-in operations.
-To define an operation chain, you just need to write an XML contribution that describes the chain by listing each operation in the chain along with the parameter values that will be used to execute the operation.
-If you need to define dynamic operation parameters (which value will be computed at runtime when the operation is executed) you can use scripting (e.g. EL syntax) to fetch the actual parameter value at execution time.
+To define an automation chain, you just need to write an XML contribution that describes the chain by listing each operation in the chain along with the parameter values that will be used to execute the operation.
+Since 5.7.2, you can define parameters for this chain, injected into the automation context to be fetched at execution time.
+If you need to define dynamic operation parameters (whose value will be computed at runtime when the operation is executed) you can use scripting (e.g. EL syntax) to fetch the actual parameter value at execution time.

 What is an Operation?